You're in. Now what?

 Check your program to see if it collects information for any necessary visas.
 If you are planning to travel outside of your host country, check to see if a visa is required for your destination(s).
 Know whether you can re-enter your host country on your student visa if you leave.

-Step 3: Academic accommodations, health and safety
+Step 3: Health and safety

 Clark recommends you register with the Smart Traveler Enrolment Program (STEP) on the U.S. State Department website, where you will find additional useful information for traveling abroad.
 If you are not a U.S. citizen, register with the embassy/consulate of your home country.